timosalm/tap-install/README.md

 ## Provision a Kubernetes cluster

-The scripts are currently only validated with GKE and AWS EKS!
+The scripts are currently only validated with GKE and AWS EKS, and Azure AKS!

 ### GKE